splunk/public-o11y-docs/gdi/opentelemetry/discovery-mode.rst

 .. note::

    When deploying automatic instrumentation using automatic discovery, only Java, Node.js, and .NET are supported.
-If you deploy automatic instrumentation independently of the Collector, Splunk Observability Cloud supports automatic instrumentation for eight back-end language runtimes.
+If you deploy automatic instrumentation independently of the Collector, Splunk Observability Cloud supports automatic instrumentation for 8 back-end language runtimes.
 For more information, see :ref:`get-started-application`.

 The main advantage of using automatic discovery and automatic instrumentation is that you don't need to manually configure the Splunk Distribution of the OpenTelemetry Collector.